Nurse Aide Training Programs in Vermont

 P.O.
 Box 530, Enosburg Falls, VT 05450

-Franklin County Rehabilitation CNA Training Program - St. Albans
+Franklin County Rehab - Saint Albans

-110 Fairfax Road, St. Albans, Vermont 05478
+110 Fairfax Road, Saint Albans, VT 05478

-Northwest Technical Center Nurse Aide Training - St. Albans
+Northwest Technical Center - Saint Albans

-71 South Main Street, St. Albans, VT 05478
+71 South Main Street, Saint Albans, VT 05478

-CNA Programs in Vermont ( 2 )
+CNA Programs in Vermont ( Page 2 )

 Nursing assistant programs prepare individuals for challenging the nurse aide certification exam and for entry level positions in health care environments.
 Each state has the authority to decide how many hours of training a nursing assistant course must consist of, as long as the minimum federal requirement of seventy-five hours is met.
 Students interested in attending CNA classes have a wide array of choices when it comes to selecting a training facility.